 Vinyl Decking Cleans with Just Water

-The colors also resist fading well, though since it typically comes in a basic range of hues – think white, gray and tan – it can limit those who have more exciting ideas for their deck.
-It feels light and hollow as you walk across it, however, which some people do not like.
+The colors also resist fading well, though since it typically comes in a basic range of hues – think white, gray, and tan – it can limit those who have more exciting ideas for their deck.
+However, it feels light and hollow as you walk across it, which some people do not like.

 Aluminum Decking Makes for a Fuss-Free Year-Round Decking